Federally Administered Tribal Areas: Languages

 According to the 2017 census of Pakistan, 98.4% of the population of FATA had Pashto as mother tongue, followed by 0.49% Urdu, 0.28% Punjabi, 0.10% Sindhi and 0.08% spoke Balochi.

 Religions

-Over 99.6% of the population is Muslim belonging to the Sunni Hanafi Fiqh.
+Over 99.6% of the population was Muslim belonging to the Sunni Hanafi Fiqh.

-According to a report by the government of Pakistan there were around 50,000 religious minority members living in former FATA region.These include 20,000 Sikh, 20,000 Christians and 10,000 Hindus.
+According to a report by the government of Pakistan there were around 50,000 religious minority members living in former FATA region.
+These included 20,000 Sikhs, 20,000 Christians and 10,000 Hindus.

 Government and politics

 Democracy and parliamentary representation

 In 1996, the Government of Pakistan finally granted the Federally Administered Tribal Areas the long requested "adult franchise", under which every adult would have the right to vote for their own representatives in the Parliament of Pakistan.
 The Federally Administered Tribal Areas were not allowed to organize political parties.
 Islamist candidates were able to campaign through mosques and madrasas, as a result of which mullahs were elected to represent the Federally Administered Tribal Areas in the National Assembly in 1997 and 2002.
 This was a departure from prior tribal politics, where power was focused in the hands of secular authorities, Maliks.